durkinm2/FlowChart/README.md

 # FlowChart
-A totally non-functional app used as a prop for a movie
+A question app used as a prop for a movie.
+Did some simple styling and used LocationManager.